-The search trends in Google News are remarkably different than the search patterns in YouTube.
-That’s because people want to know “what” and “how” type information in Google News.
+The search trends in Google News are remarkably different than the search patterns on YouTube.
+That’s because people want to know the “what” and “how” types of information in Google News.

-The biggest spike occurred in the days after the 2020 presidential election.
+As an example of how current events influence trends, the biggest spike in searches with the word “who” occurred in the days after the 2020 presidential election.

-All of the different search type query refinements help to refine the results so that they show more accurate information.
+Every Search Type query refinement shows a different help to refine the results so that they show more accurate information.

-So give those selections a try because the information they give can be more accurate and useful than the more general and potentially noisy “web search” version.
+So, give the Search Type selections a try because the information that is provided may be more accurate and useful than the more general and potentially noisy “web search” version.